- What is RCPCH EQIP?

-What is the RCPCH EQIP?
+What is RCPCH EQIP?

 The RCPCH Epilepsy12 audit project team, in collaboration with the Organisation of Paediatric Epilepsy Networks in the UK (OPEN UK), has developed a model for a comprehensive Quality Improvement (QI) programme.
 This is tailored to support paediatric epilepsy teams to work together to define their shared aims and develop practical interventions matching their capacity and resources.

-The programme has been developed in consultation with epilepsy practitioners, ensuring that it best suits the needs of teams providing epilepsy care while also borrowing from a similar model delivered with success in paediatric diabetes in the UK.
-This model was originally applied in Sweden, where it was used by 85% of paediatric diabetes services over the period of three years who, over that time period, managed to significantly improve treatment outcomes and reduce variation between units1.
+The six-month programme has been developed in consultation with epilepsy practitioners, ensuring that it best suits the needs of teams providing epilepsy care while also borrowing from a similar model delivered with success in paediatric diabetes in the UK.
+This model was originally applied in Sweden, where it was used by 85% of paediatric diabetes services over the period of three years who, over that time period, managed to significantly improve treatment outcomes and reduce variation between units.1 .

-How will it work?
+How does it work?